Use PayFlex to manage your FSA account online. You can check your balance, pay providers, upload receipts to get reimbursed, and more.

 Only list expenses that are not paid through your medical, dental, vision, cancer and specified diseases, hospital indemnity, other district health care coverage selections or any other health plan.
 Using last year’s expenses can help.
 You can also use the Health Care Flexible Spending Account Worksheet.
 Estimate from the date your coverage begins if you’re hired or if you become eligible for benefits during the year.

 And remember, if you’re enrolled in the Memorial Hermann ACO or Open Access Select plans, payment for all eligible medical care costs, excluding copays, comes from any money remaining in your HealthFund account first.
-After your HealthFund is depleted, or if you are a member of the KelseyCare HMO, you may use your FSA to cover medical expenses.

 The easiest way to access your FSA funds is with your PayFlex debit card, which you receive after you enroll.
 Here are some guidelines: